oneforawe/config-repo/config/win/README.md

 me to (presumably) apply my local key remappings to the remote machine.
-Before connecting to the remote machine, while viewing the RDC main window for making the connection, click on "Show Options" to expand the window and change the interface, click on the "Local Resources" tab, and in the Keyboard section for "Apply Windows key combinations:" select "On this computer".
+Before connecting to the remote machine, while viewing the RDC main window for making the connection, click on "Show Options" to expand the window and change the
+interface:

+"Show Options" > "Local Resources" (tab) > "Keyboard" >
+"Apply Windows key combinations:" > "On this computer"

 Then connect.
 The key mapping should now work.

 ## PuTTY